formsandflows/PACo/Documentation/Readme.md

 The documentation on this GitHub repository is only related to the PACo canvas components.
-More general information about PACo is provided [here](https://www.formsandflows.nl/redirects/paco-github-documentation).
-The general information is always related to the latest release.
+More general documentation about PACo is provided [here](https://www.formsandflows.nl/redirects/paco-github-documentation).
+The general documentation is always related to the latest release.